francescocartelli/surveys-web-app/README.md

-Response body: An array of objects, each one describing a survey.
+<b>Response body:</b> An array of objects, each one describing a survey.

 ```